SS Vaterland (1913): World War I

 On 29 September 1918 she left New York for Brest on a voyage that would prove to have the worst in-transit casualties of the deadly second wave of the Spanish flu.
 By the time she arrived at Brest on 8 October, 2,000 were sick, and 80 had died.

-Transports, including Leviathan underwent a needed overhaul after signing of the armistice before the major effort of returning the troops began.
+Transports, including Leviathan, underwent a needed overhaul after signing of the armistice before the major effort of returning the troops began.
 After that date Leviathan, repainted grey overall by December 1918, reversed the flow of men as she transported the veterans back to the United States with nine westward crossings, the last ending on 8 September 1919.
 On 29 October 1919, Leviathan was decommissioned and turned over to the US Shipping Board and again laid up at Hoboken until plans for her future employment could be determined.

 Before the armistice was signed on 11 November 1918, the ship made ten round trips from Hoboken to Europe transporting more than 119,000 fighting men.
+Leviathan carried 14,416 troops on one trip, setting a record for the most humans on one vessel.
 Amongst the ship's US Navy crew in this period was future film star Humphrey Bogart.